ozan2003/cloakimg/README.md

 - Supported image formats: PNG, BMP, TIFF, PPM.
 - Available capacity depends on image dimensions and encoding details; very long messages may not fit into small images.
-- The tool expects valid UTF-8 text for both input and output.